 30 Grosvenor Square

-30 Grosvenor Square, originally designed by Eero Saarinen, has been the US embassy in London since 1960, but with its upcoming relocation in early 2017, the site will now be transformed into a luxury hotel.
+30 Grosvenor Square, originally designed by Eero Saarinen, was the US embassy in London since 1960, but following its relocation in 2017, the site is now being transformed into a luxury hotel.

 The existing Grade II-listed building is six storeys – rectangular in plan up to level two and C-shaped above — and has a two-storey basement.
 Its key historical elements are to be retained, including the stone façade, the level two diagrid floor and perimeter cruciform columns.